clo4/datapacks/README.md

 piece of functionality can be small and performant, and they can be combined together to create something more complicated without sacrificing on maintainability or performance.

+As a convention, commands intended to be user-runnable should be in an `admin` directory.

 I typically only work on what I feel motivated to work on, because this isn't my job.
 I just do it for fun and to make my own life easier.
 But if there's a